vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-locally-sbgf/index.md

     time to look up: 2ms
     ```

-### 4. Stop the App and Tear Down the Apache Geode Cluster
+### 4. Stop the App and the VMware GemFire Cluster

 * Stop the *Hello, World! app.
-* Then shutdown the Apache Geode cluster - this will stop the locator and server, and delete any data you may have in the cluster.
+* Then shutdown the VMware GemFire cluster - this will stop the locator and server, and **delete any data you may have in the cluster**.

     In your gfsh terminal run the following command